German Aeronautical Research Institute

-The Deutsche Luftfahrtforschungsanstalt (English: German Aeronautical Research Institute, LFA, also known as the Hermann Göring Research Institute) was a secret German facility for airframe, aeroengine, and aircraft weapons testing during the Second World War.
-It was Germany's "most advanced and extensive [aviation] research establishment, outside of the existing Erprobungsstelle network of military aviation evaluation facilities, themselves headquartered at Rechlin.
+The Deutsche Luftfahrtforschungsanstalt (LFA/German Aeronautical Research Institute, also known as the Hermann Göring Research Institute) was a secret German facility for airframe, aeroengine, and aircraft weapons testing during the Second World War.
+It was located near Völkenrode, on the western outskirts of Braunschweig (Brunswick), near what became the Inner German Border.
+The site was Germany's "most advanced and extensive [aviation] research establishment, outside of the existing Erprobungsstelle network of military aviation evaluation facilities, themselves headquartered at Rechlin.

+History and activities

+Site layout

-Located near Völkenrode, on the western outskirts of Braunschweig (Brunswick), near what became the Inner German Border. it was a 1000 acre site begun in October 1935.
+It was a 1000 acre site begun in October 1935.
 The first wind tunnel was begun in November 1936.
 Most of the sixty buildings, scattered around the site, did not exceed treetop height, and all were well-camouflaged, to reduce the chance of them being detected by aerial reconnaissance and to avoid making them targets, as the wind tunnels of the Deutsche Versuchsanstalt für Luftfahrt (DVL) in Adlershof (near Berlin) or the Aerodynamische Versuchsanstalt (AVA, part of today's DLR agency) at the University of Göttingen were.

 The buildings were in five groups.
 The Institute of Aerodynamics had five wind tunnels, while the Institute of Gas Dynamics had its own high-speed tunnel; both were at the southern end of the campus.
 The static testing station of the Institute of Strength Properties was to the west; the Institute of Engine Research, the east.
 Weapons research was done by the Institute of Kinematics in a 400 m-long tunnel in the northwest corner.
 These were accompanied by administration buildings, a canteen, a telephone exchange, guard houses, generators, and other facilities.

-To help reduce the risk of detection, there were no railway lines in, nor overhead power lines, nor any chimneys; and uniquely for an aviation research facility of its time in Germany, no runways, taxiways or hardstands for active aviation operations; just about all of the facilitiy's infrastructure needs were supplied underground from Braunschweig, including steam heat.
+To help reduce the risk of detection, there were no railway lines in, nor overhead power lines, nor any chimneys; and uniquely for an aviation research facility of its time in Germany, no runways, taxiways or hardstands for active aviation operations; just about all of the facility's infrastructure needs were supplied underground from Braunschweig, including steam heat.

 In addition, there were four hundred houses in Völkenrode for the 1,500 or so workers and scientists.